 Joju Solar are a key provider of electric vehicle charging infrastructure to councils.
 We have been selected as a supplier under three of the UK’s most prominent EV charging infrastructure frameworks.

 - Central Southern Regional Framework.
-This covers an area from Devon to Brighton and up to Oxfordshire, and councils and other public bodies (e.g. emergency services) in this region can call off Joju to install EV charging infrastructure within their area.
+This covers an area from Devon to Brighton and up to Oxfordshire, and councils and other public bodies (e.g. emergency services) in this region can call on Joju to install EV charging infrastructure within their area.
 Joju are offering both a council funded and 3rd party financed solution here.

 - Transport for London (TfL).
 Joju have been appointed one of the suppliers on the TfL EV charging infrastructure framework for the provision of on street chargepoints.
 We have been appointed under the shared supply lot – which means our chargepoints integrate with lamp-post electricity supplies.
 The chargers themselves can be mounted on or in the lamppost, or on a satellite post adjacent to the lamppost.